Cunninghame North (Scottish Parliament constituency): Electoral region

-The other nine constituencies of the West Scotland region are Clydebank and Milngavie, Cunninghame South, Dumbarton, Eastwood, Greenock and Inverclyde, Paisley, Renfrewshire North and West, Renfrewshire South and Strathkelvin and Bearsden.
+The other nine constituencies of the West Scotland region are: Clydebank and Milngavie, Cunninghame South, Dumbarton, Eastwood, Greenock and Inverclyde, Paisley, Renfrewshire North and West, Renfrewshire South and Strathkelvin and Bearsden.

 The region covers part of the Argyll and Bute council area, the East Dunbartonshire council area, the East Renfrewshire council area, the Inverclyde council area, North Ayrshire council area, the Renfrewshire council area and the West Dunbartonshire council area.

 Constituency boundaries and council area

 The constituency is one of two in North Ayrshire, with the rest of the council area being covered by the Cunninghame South constituency.

-Cunninghame North was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of the existing constituency.
+Cunninghame North was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of the existing Westminster constituency.
 In 2005, however, the Westminster (House of Commons) constituency was abolished in favour of new constituencies, causing Westminster and Holyrood constituency to no longer correspond.

 Following their First Periodic review into constituencies to the Scottish Parliament in time for the 2011 Scottish Parliament election, the Boundary Commission for Scotland altered the boundaries of the constituency.
 The electoral wards used in the current creation of Cunninghame North are: